Who kills Graham? Emmerdale reveals full line-up of suspects and motives

 Kim Tate & Al Chapman

 Gruesome Graham’s toxic history with conniving wife (for business reasons only) Kim puts her at the top of the suspects list as the pair have had a love/hate thing going on for years.
 As Graham plans to leave the country with lover Rhona Goskirk, Kim displays a rare moment vulnerability and begs him to stay and make a proper go of their relationship – and to her surprise, he agrees they could still have a chance.
-Later discovering he’s leading her on to distract her from the fact he’s secretly been siphoning off funds from the Tate empire, antagonised Kim tasks partner in crime Al in helping her get rid of Graham.
-Permanently.
+Later discovering he’s leading her on to distract her from the fact he’s secretly been siphoning off funds from the Tate empire, antagonised Kim decides to take no prisoners, and asks Al to have Graham killed off.
+Without a doubt, she seems like the most likely to be found guilty, but there’s plenty other suspects in the line-up.

 Jai Sharma